IN AN IMPORTANT new profile piece, climate unifier Al Gore has opened up on a range of once-taboo subjects.

 Apart from its exquisite musical quality—I ask—that passage was also factual, wasn’t it?

-“It was short-sighted, no question.
-When you’re young you feel invulnerable.
+“It was short-sighted, no question about it.
+But when you’re young you feel invulnerable.
 You never think about the consequences, the future.
 Nobody at forty ever stops to wonder: what if I run for V.P. in ten years?”

 Would you do it again, I ask?